ttopper/CPSC128/docs/M04_Repetition/05-hihihi.md

 times.](05_loop_py.png)

 This code will go through the loop 3 times.
-Each time it will print "Hi!" and add 1 to the value stored in i.
-When i = 4 it will not enter the loop and the program will end.
+Each time it will print `Hi!` and add 1 to the value stored in `i`.
+When `i` becomes 4 it will not enter the loop body and the program will end.